clux/modul8/Readme.md

  - **Data Domain**:     I.e. `require('data::datakey')`.
 The data domain is special.
 It is there to allow requiring of data that was passed in through the `data` option to `bake`.
  It does not arise from physical files, and will not show up in the dependency tree.
 It is simply data you have attached deliberately.

+## Notes on the data domain
+This is the main entry point for plugins.
+Here are some appropriate things that it is useful for:

+- 1a. exporting all your templates to data::templates.
+- 1b. exporting template versions to data::versions to make sure cached templates are up to date (if not, you could $.get them as you needed)
+- 2.  exporting model structure to data::models to avoid duplicating mongoose (say) logic
+- 3.  exporting applications default options for drop downs to data::defaults

+All you have to do to use this is either directly attach the data you have, or build a simple parser to make things browser friendly.

 ## Modularity Warnings
 Global variable are evil, and should be kept to a minimum.
 We know this.
 This is were a require system shines, but it is not going to help you get rid of global usage altogether.